 William Tomlinson, London.

-A fine marquetry longcase clock of excellent colour and patination.
+A 17th century marquetry longcase clock of excellent colour and patination.
 The eleven inch square dial with cherub and flower spandrels with tulip engraving between them.
 The well matted centre with ringed winding holes, a seconds ring and ringed date aperture.
 Blued steel hands.
 The eight day six pillar movement with inside countwheel striking the hours on a bell.

 The bird and flower marquetry case has a flat top hood with a pierced fret, ebonised spiral pillars and glazed side apertures.
 The trunk door has an oval lenticle, the floral marquetry is in three panels and incorporates birds.
 The base which is similarly decorated rests on replacement ebonised bun feet.